 As a starting point three IND-Zn formulations in operational use by police forces in different parts of the world were identified; the Australian Federal Police (AFP) [17], the Bundeskriminalamt in Germany (BKA) [18] and the UK (CAST) [19].
 In a recent comparative study [20] of the three formulations to develop fingermarks on old documents, we demonstrated that they are all effective and their performance appears to have similar characteristics.
 Hence, the key and the challenge for an IND-Zn formulation for the Seychelles Police lies in the main chemical components making up the composition of the formulations.
 A review of the composition of the working solution of the three formulation is shown in Figs.1.
 The carrier solvent forms the bulk of the working solution (86.7% to 90.0 % v/v) and consequently a major cost factor.
 The recommended formulation in the UK (CAST) and in Australia (AFP) uses HFE-7100, a carrier solvent that is provided by one supplier and may subject to future ban consideration within the EU [21].
 The recommended formulation in Germany (BKA) uses Petroleum ether 40-60 bp, a carrier solvent readily available from multiple suppliers and at least three times cheaper than HFE-7100.
 Petroleum ether suffers from the drawback of being highly flammable, however this risk can be managed within a laboratory setting.
 Altogether, from a low-budgeted laboratory perspective, petroleum ether offers a better alternative in managing the financial and supply chain risks.
 Similar arguments in terms of cost and availability of 1,2-indanedione can be raised.
 However, 1,2-indanedione is present in minute amount in the working solution, ranging from 0.23 (CAST) to 0.99 (BKA) milligrams per litres (Figs. 2), resulting in a meagre cost factor compared to the carrier solvent.
 With regards to supply, a small jurisdiction can buy multiple years of 1,2-indanedione stock, whilst the same cannot be said for the carrier solvent.
 In summary, the cost and supply of 1,2-indanedione and zinc chloride, are unlikely to be of concerns but ensuring an effective concentration and ratio [22] would be the focus.

 The last component are the polar solvents comprising ethyl acetate, acetic acid and alcohol in various amount, Figs.1.
 An interesting difference in the polar solvents, is the amount and use of methanol (4.1% v/v) in the CAST formulation compared to the use of ethanol at lower concentration in the BKA (1.0% v/v) and AFP (0.4%) formulations.
-In the early stage of IND-Zn formulation development, prior to the addition of zinc chloride, the use of alcohols solvent was considered to be detrimental to the formation of JP due to hemiketal formation, which is less reactive to amino acid [23].
+In the early stage of IND-Zn formulation development, prior to the addition of zinc chloride, the use of alcohols as a solvent was considered to be detrimental to the formation of Joullie’s Pink due to hemiketal formation, which is less reactive to amino acid [23].
 In contrast, recent studies [12] reported increase fluorescent intensity with formulation containing methanol in the presence of zinc chloride.
 Whilst the cost and supply of the polar solvents between the different formulations is trivial, the reported benefits of increased luminescent intensity with methanol and the use of ethanol as a safer option may be considered.